komi786/cde_mapper/README.md

-# CDE-Mapper: Using Retrieval-Augmented Language Models for Linking Clinical Data Elements to Controlled Vocabularies
+# CDE-Linker: Using Retrieval-Augmented Language Models for Linking Clinical Data Elements to Controlled Vocabularies

 ![image](https://github.com/user-attachments/assets/54577286-9d04-45a3-852e-66684bd1a2fc)

-CDE_Mapper is an automated concept linking tool designed to find appropriate standardized terms in OMOP Athena vocabularies for clinical terms found in data dictionaries.
-Built with advanced Retrieval Augmented Generation (RAG) methods, CDE_Mapper leverages the power of generative models and vector stores to enhance the accuracy of linking composite concepts.
+CT_Mapper is an automated concept linking tool designed to find appropriate standardized terms in OMOP Athena vocabularies for clinical terms found in data dictionaries.
+Built with advanced Retrieval Augmented Generation (RAG) methods, CT_Mapper leverages the power of generative models and vector stores to enhance the accuracy of linking composite concepts.
 This tool enables data custodians to transform ambiguous and semi-structured clinical data into a harmonized schema effectively.

 ## Table of Contents